ianbjorndilling/react-typewriter/README.md

 type: `Function`
 default: `none`

 This callback is called when each token is typed in the typing animation.
 If the animation is erasing, it is called after each token is erased.
-The token that was typed/erased is passed as a parameter in the callback.
+The token that was typed/erased is passed as the first parameter in the callback.
 The token may be either a character or a React component.
+Will also pass the previous number of visible characters.

 #### props.onTypingEnd